Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 This allows a malicious user to access data that he should not have permission to access.

 A common example is a user-specific page access with an ID in its URL (user ID, product ID, order ID...).
-The backend need to properly validate that the requested page is allowed for the logged user, otherwise it is an IDOR.
+The backend needs to properly validate that the requested page is allowed for the logged user, otherwise it is an IDOR.

 ### RCE (Remote Code Execution)